Looking for Champions of HOPE

 The sculpture is a tribute to her courage to stand and keep walking, even if...

-she is walking on eggshells.
+she has been walking on eggshells.

 Yes, this campaign is tax deductible, (Happy Dance) so please share this with your friends that